-VCU offers many ways to save for retirement.
+Your employer offers another way to save for retirement.

-What are Roth contributions?
+What are after-tax Roth contributions?

 Most people make retirement plan contributions on a pretax basis and taxes are taken out when they take a distribution from the retirement plan.
 The Roth contribution option, however, allows you to contribute to your retirement plan after taxes are taken out.
 Those contributions and any earnings on those contributions may be withdrawn from your retirement plan tax free in a qualified Roth distribution.